famoser/agnes/README.md

 ## commands

 `php bin/agnes release v1.0 master` creates the release `v1.0` from the latest master
-`php bin/agnes deploy v1.0 *:*:dev` installs the release `v1.0` on all instances matching `*:*:dev`
+`php bin/agnes deploy *:*:dev v1.0` installs the release `v1.0` on all instances matching `*:*:dev`
 `php bin/agnes rollback *:*:dev` rolls back instances matching `*:*:dev` to the previous release
 `php bin/agnes copy:shared example:example.com:dev production` copies the shared data to the instance matching `example:example.com:dev` from the `production` stage
+`php bin/agnes build master` builds the master release; useful to test the build script
+`php bin/agnes run *:*:dev my_script` runs the script called `my_script` on the `*:*:dev` instances

 for details on the commands use the `--help` argument.
+you can remember the order of arguments because the target always is the first one.

 ## config